asikarov/VisualizedConsensus/README.md

 For the html page we have forms and buttons so that they can trigger their corresponding javascript functiions to store user input

+For user input we have the option of rounds, maximum failures, round selection, and adding and removing nodes based on coordinates.
+However users can also add nodes by just clicking on the graph

 The run button triggers the run function which triggers the algorithm to send all the user input to the backend algorithm written in go

 Run calls the function create_json which takes the user inputs and makes them into a json to be passed to the http url where the AWS lambda is